pdsoftplan/zap-maven-plugin/zap-client-api/README.md

 - `analysisTimeoutInMinutes`: analysis timeout;
 - `analysisType`: analysis type.
 There are three types available: `WITH_SPIDER`, `WITH_AJAX_SPIDER` e `ACTIVE_SCAN_ONLY`.

 These types are defined in the [`AnalysisType`](src/main/java/br/com/softplan/security/zap/api/model/AnalysisType.java) enum. `WITH_SPIDER` is the default type, which executes [ZAP's Spider](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsSpider) before the [Active Scan](https://github.com/zaproxy/zap-core-help/wiki/HelpStartConceptsAscan).
-For applications that rely on AJAX, it might be interesting to execute the available AJAX Spider after the default Spider.
+For applications that rely on AJAX, it might be interesting to execute the available [AJAX Spider](https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsSpiderAjaxConcepts) after the default Spider is executed.
 The type `WITH_AJAX_SPIDER` defines this strategy.
 Lastly, `ACTIVE_SCAN_ONLY` executes only the Active Scan.
-This is useful when the application navigation was done through a proxy with ZAP via Selenium tests and there is no need to run the Spider, for instance.
+This is useful when the application navigation was done through a proxy with ZAP (via Selenium tests, for instance) and there is no need to run the Spider.

 The `AnalysisInfo` instance is passed to `ZapClient`'s `analyze()` method.
 Therefore, it's possible to execute different analysis from the same `ZapClient` instance.

 ### ZapReport

 The `analyze()` method returns a `ZapReport` instance that holds the reports generated by ZAP.
 Besides those, a new report is also generated with all the URLs visited by the Spider.
-This is important because this report can be used to show if the Spider, in fact, did navigate through the application.
-Depending on these results, it might be possible to conclude if the authentication worked or not, for instance.
+This new report is important because it can be used to show if the Spider did, in fact, navigate through the application.
+Depending on these results, it might be possible to conclude if the authentication actually worked.

 ## Examples

-Execução de análise em um ZAP que já está em execução:

 Running an analysis on an executing instance of ZAP: